 No one knows how many several kinds of living organisms on earth’s surface , In spite of human success in describing and naming about 1.4 million kinds of these types till now , Biologists are thinking that this number is not representing more 10 % only of the living organisms on earth’s surface .

-It is the arranging of living organisms in groups according to similarities and differences between each other to facilitate studying and identifying them , Taxonomy is the science that concerns with classification of living organisms in groups on scientific bases.
+Classification is the arranging of living organisms in groups according to similarities and differences between each other to facilitate studying and identifying them , Taxonomy is the science that concerns with classification of living organisms in groups on scientific bases.

 Importance of classification